deadlineZeus/vendor-inventory-performance-analysis-sqlite-python-powerbi/README.md

 <details>
 <summary><strong>7.
 How much capital is locked in unsold inventory per vendor, and which vendor contributes the most?</strong></summary>
 <br>
-Over a million dollars is tied up in unsold inventory, with some vendors holding a disproportionate share.
+Around 2.71 million dollars is tied up in unsold inventory, with some vendors holding a disproportionate share.
 This reduces liquidity and limits investment in marketing, new products, or bulk purchasing opportunities.
 </details>

 <details>